arnb-smnta/Hitesh_backend/readme.md

 We can design custom methods

 JWT || its a bearer token like a key who will bear jwt he will get data

+//File upload

+Cloudinary
+packages:Expressfileupload or multer
+multer takes any file from the user stores it temporarily and uploads it on cloudinary server(production level)||Multer can also directly take the files and upload it on multer

+fs -file system from node \*\*unlink

+We will create middleware using multer

+//HTTP crash course
+hyper text transfer protocol
+URL,URI,URN